 Communities at Risk: Security Infrastructure Program (SIP)

 Public Safety Canada receives applications from December 1st to January 31st and from June 1st to July 31st of each year.
-Applicants are encouraged to submit their applications well in advance of the anticipated start date of their project.

 Examples of eligible costs include:

 - Minor construction costs related to the project, including fees for contractors, labour and equipment rental required to install security infrastructure.

 - Security equipment and hardware costs, including alarm systems, fences, gates, lighting, security film for windows, closed circuit television systems, cameras, relocation of existing cameras, anti-graffiti sealant, motion detectors, signage and landscaping.

 For a more detailed list of eligible and ineligible costs please refer to the Application Guide.

 The criteria-based assessment process ensures that all project proposals are evaluated objectively.